Metastable phase-separated droplet generation and long-time DNA enrichment by laser-induced Soret effect

 Abstract

-Spatiotemporally controlled laser-induced phase separation (LIPS) offers unique research avenues and has potential for biological and biomedical applications.
-However, LIPS conditions often have drawbacks for practical use.
-For instance, LIPS droplets are unstable and diminish after the laser is terminated, which limits their applications.
-In this study, we developed a novel LIPS method using the laser-induced Soret effect to generate phase-separated droplets at the laser spot in an aqueous two-phase system (ATPS) of dextran (DEX) and polyethylene glycol (PEG).
-When DEX-rich droplets were generated in the DEX/PEG mix of which concentrations are on the coexisting curve, the droplets showed unprecedently high longevity; the DEX droplets were retained over 48 h.
-Although the mechanism underlying this counterintuitive phenomenon is unclear, this observation suggests that there is an unknown metastable state.
+Spatiotemporally controlled laser-induced phase separation (LIPS) offers unique research avenues and has a potential for biological and biomedical applications.
+However, LIPS conditions often have drawbacks for practical use, which limit their applications.
+For instance, LIPS droplets are tentative and diminish after the laser is terminated.
+Here, we developed a novel LIPS method using laser-induced Soret effect with a simple setup to solve these problems.
+We generate liquid-liquid phase-separated (LLPS) droplets using LIPS in an aqueous two-phase system (ATPS) of dextran (DEX) and polyethylene glycol (PEG).
+When DEX-rich droplets were generated in the DEX/PEG mix on the phase boundary, the droplets showed unprecedently high longevity; the DEX droplets were retained over 48 h.
+This counterintuitive behavior suggests that the droplet is in an unknown metastable state.
 By exploiting the capability of DEX-rich droplets to enrich nucleic acid polymers, we achieved stable DNA enrichment in LIPS DEX droplets with a high enrichment factor of 1400 ± 400.
 Further, we patterned DNA-carrying DEX-rich droplets into a designed structure to demonstrate the stability and spatiotemporal controllability of DEX-rich droplet formation.
-This is the first LIPS droplet generation in a DEX/PEG system with flexible conditions for the usage of LIPS droplets and opens new venues for the biological and medical applications of LIPS.
+This is the first report for LIPS droplet generation in a DEX/PEG system with flexible conditions for the usage of LIPS droplets, opening new avenues for biological and medical applications of LIPS.

 Article activity feed